Skip to main content

 • graphics

-• “There are some really easy to miss paths/secrets (especially since the game sticks to 1-bit visuals without ever straying, some things just blend in), and you're going to end up needing to go through the whole world over and over with almost a fine-toothed comb to figure out how to proceed at times.”
+• “There are some really easy to miss paths/secrets, especially since the game sticks to 1-bit visuals without ever straying; some things just blend in, and you're going to end up needing to go through the whole world with almost a fine-toothed comb to figure out how to proceed at times.”

 • music

-• “The talent of Noé Guiton is demonstrated in every facet of Master Key, whether it's a happy and simple tune for a sleepy town, or a thought-provoking secret place that you stumbled upon.
-Noé Guiton's mastery of composing is the perfect pair for Master Key in every sense of the word; you'll want to hum along to the music as you play.”
+• “The talent of Noé Guiton is demonstrated in every facet of Master Key, whether it's a happy and simple tune for a sleepy town, a thought-provoking secret place, or the hoppy-yet-anxious tune of a humid swamp – Noé Guiton's mastery of composing is the perfect pair for Master Key in every sense of the word, making you want to hum the music as you play.”

 • gameplay